AdaCore/spark2014/docs/lrm/source/subprograms.rst

       parameter, or a call to a procedure which has a non-ghost global output.
       [Strictly speaking, the final "non-ghost global output" part of this rule is a Verification Rule rather than a Legality Rule.]
+      [Note that in order to determine whether a given reference satisfies this condition, it suffices to examine only the innermost statement enclosing the reference.]

 .. _etu-ghost_entities-lr:

 .. centered:: **Dynamic Semantics**